There once was a hero named Ragnar the Red,

 Most of the longtime Skyrim players will have noticed that there is modded content in several of the screenshots included in this post.

 I want to say this plainly: Skyrim is only as playable and as good as it is because of the mod community.
-(And there's something to be said about how much free labour Bethesda enjoys from its modders, which has kept the hype for Skyrim and single-player TESVI alive for almost a decade now.)
+(And there's something to be said about how much free labour Bethesda enjoys from its modders, which has kept the hype for Skyrim and the mythical single-player TESVI alive for almost a decade now.)
 Even if you really dislike modding and are nervous about save file compatibility, if you are still playing Legendary Edition Skyrim you should consider at least adding the Unofficial Skyrim Legendary Edition Patch because it improves the game so much.
 Bethesda games are renown for being buggy nightmares, and Skyrim is certainly no exception.
 This patch (which was last updated in 2018!) is a real gift to any Skyrim player, and makes the game so much easier to deal with in general.

 In terms of actual map and quest content-adding mods, my two favourite mods are probably The Forgotten City (which I have played all the way through and is astounding in its detail) as well as Beyond Skyrim: Bruma (screenshot above), which is a fully-voice acted, incredibly detailed rendering of northern Cyrodiil, full of several different quests and stories and characters, and which absolutely fleshes out the Imperial/Stormcloak political mess by giving the player a glimpse of what is taking place in the Empire's heartland.